 Ascot Gold Cup Jockey Statistics

-The leading jockey in the Ascot Gold Cup over the last 20 renewals is Frankie Dettori who has won the race five times with those five winners coming from Colour Vision (2012), Stradivarius (2018, 2019 & 2020) and Courage Mon Ami (2023).
+The leading jockey in the Ascot Gold Cup over the last 20 renewals is Frankie Dettori, who has won the race five times, with those five winners coming from Colour Vision (2012), Stradivarius (2018, 2019 & 2020) and Courage Mon Ami (2023).
 The only other jockey to have recorded multiple wins in the Ascot Gold Cup is Ryan Moore (4 wins).
-There is one jockey who has not had the best of times in the Ascot Gold Cup, William Buick has ridden 14 runners to the race without recording any wins.
+There is one jockey who has not had the best of times in the Ascot Gold Cup; William Buick has ridden 14 runners in the race without recording any wins.

 Here are some of the top Ascot Gold Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):